milvus-io/bootcamp/EN_solutions/video_search/README.md

-# Use Milvus to build a video search system
+# Building a video search system based on Milvus

 This article shows how to use the image feature extraction model VGG and the vector search engine Milvus to build an video search system.